OCamlPro/superbol-studio-oss/sphinx/emacs.rst

 Superbol-mode
 -------------

-The new Superbol mode is intended to provide an IDE that makes use of the Superbol LSP to provide advanced navigation and editing facilities for COBOL projects.
-It can be used in combination with any of the two main LSP clients that exist within the GNU/Emacs ecosystem to interact with LSP servers: `lsp-mode` and `eglot`.
+The new Superbol mode provides an IDE that makes use of the Superbol LSP to provide advanced navigation and editing facilities for COBOL projects.
+It can be used in combination with any of the two main LSP clients that exist within the GNU/Emacs ecosystem to interact with LSP
+servers: `lsp-mode` and `eglot`.

 Superbol-mode with `lsp-mode`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 `lsp-mode`_ appears to be the most prominent at the moment.
-The main
+This
+client benefits from a large user-base, but is also considered
+"bloated" by some.

-advantages for using it in our context is its support for `semantic
+The main advantages for using it in our context is its support for
-tokens`_, that provide a way for LSPs to issue information about the
+`semantic tokens`_, that provide a way for LSPs to issue information
-semantics of symbols from the source code.
-Compared to traditional
+about the semantics of symbols from the source code.
+Compared to
-regexp-based hightligting, semantic tokens provided by LSPs can
+traditional regexp-based highlighting, semantic tokens-based
-drastically improve code readability via more detailed hightligting of
+highlighting can drastically improve code readability of various
-source code elements;
+source code elements based on their syntactic location;

 .. _lsp-mode: https://github.com/emacs-lsp/lsp-mode
 .. _semantic tokens:
     https://code.visualstudio.com/api/language-extensions/semantic-highlight-guide

-`lsp-mode` benefits from a large user-base, but is also considered
-"bloated" by some.

 Superbol-mode with `eglot`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Another possiblity is to use `eglot`_, that is sometimes considered easier to configure and more lightweight than `lsp-mode` (which notably makes it more reactive to user inputs).
+Another possibility is to use `eglot`_, that is sometimes considered easier to configure and more lightweight than `lsp-mode` (which notably makes it more reactive to user inputs).
 Being more recent, it lacks some of the features of `lsp-mode`, among which is the support for semantic tokens [#eglot-semtok-issue]_.
-However, additionally enabling the aforementioned `cobol-mode` provides reasonable syntax highlighting.
+However, additionally enabling the aforementioned `cobol-mode.el` provides reasonable syntax highlighting.

 .. _eglot: https://elpa.gnu.org/packages/eglot.html